etkecc/buscarron/internal/sub/ext/etkecc/testdata/minimal/on-premises/no-questions/onboarding.md

 Hello!

-Great news — your Matrix server on example.com is up and running and ready to use! 🎉 Below is everything you need to get started:
+Great news, your Matrix server on example.com is up and running and ready to use! 🎉 Below is everything you need to get started:

 **Server Links**